Winter Blues? Essential oils to the rescue!

 Essential oils for the winter blues

 If the darker months of the year are tough on your emotions and mental health, you’re not alone.
 Many, if not most people get some form of the winter blues!
-It may show up as low energy, increased sadness, or even depression.
-There are several physiological reasons why the winter season can contribute to feeling low, which we’ll touch on in this article.
+It may show up as low energy, increased sadness, or even moderate depression.
+There are several physiological reasons why the winter season can contribute to depressive symptoms, which we’ll touch on in this article.

 Why darkness brings you down

 Darkness impacts your circadian rhythm—your body’s internal clock that determines when you feel sleepy and wakeful.

 Darkness tells your biological clock that it’s time to rest, causing your body to create melatonin, a hormone that makes you feel relaxed and sleepy.
 (Melatonin has even earned the poetic nickname, “the hormone of darkness!”)
 Long, dark nights trigger the release of even more melatonin, meaning you might want to go to bed earlier and sleep later, or you might just feel fatigued all day.